KaviHShah/Intro-to-Python/materials/01-why-learn-python.md

 **High-Level, General-Purpose Language:**

 Python is a versatile programming language created in the late 1980s by Guido van Rossum, emphasising code readability and simplicity.
-It’s widely used for tasks like web development, machine learning, and automation.
+It is widely used for tasks like web development, machine learning, and automation.

 **Named After:** “Monty Python’s Flying Circus” (not the reptile).

 **Key Features:**

-1. **Interpreted Language:** Python executes code line-by-line, making debugging easier compared to compiled languages.
+1. **Interpreted Language:** Executes code line-by-line, making debugging easier compared to compiled languages.
-2. **Object-Oriented Programming (OOP):** Supports structured, reusable code for larger projects.
+2. **Object-Oriented Programming (OOP):** Supports the OOP paradigm through classes and objects, enabling structured, reusable, and scalable code for larger projects.
 3. **Very High-Level Language (VHLL):** Allows complex operations to be expressed in simple, single statements.

-CPython is the default implementation of Python, however Jupyter Notebooks use IPython (Interactive Python) which is an implementation which is built on top of CPython and adds an interactive shell.
-There are also Jython, the implementation of Python in Java, and others.
+CPython is the most widely used implementation of Python.
+Jupyter Notebooks use IPython (Interactive Python), which is an enhanced interactive shell built on top of CPython.
+Other implementations of Python include Jython, which is written in Java, among others.

-We won't go into more detail, but for further reading:
+We won't go into further detail here, but for more information, see:

 https://onlinelibrary.wiley.com/doi/full/10.1002/spe.3267